Overview

 | Tax treatment | Each instalment has its own purchase date for capital gains | Single purchase date for capital gains |

-SIP is the default recommendation for investors building wealth from monthly salary, for three practical reasons.
-First, it removes the need to "time the market" — you don't have to guess whether today is a good entry point, because you're entering gradually across many days.
-Second, it builds investing discipline automatically, since the debit happens whether or not you remember to invest manually.
-Third, the low minimum (often ₹500/month) makes it accessible to nearly any income level.
+SIP is the default recommendation for investors building wealth from monthly salary.
+It removes the need to time the market, since you don't have to guess whether today is a good entry point when you're entering gradually across many days.
+It builds investing discipline automatically, since the debit happens whether or not you remember to invest manually.
+And the low minimum, often ₹500/month, puts it within reach of nearly any income level.

-The trade-off is that in a market that rises steadily without major corrections, SIP underperforms a lumpsum invested on day one — because most of your money enters later, at higher prices, and has less time to compound.
-SIP is best suited for investors without a large surplus right now, or those uncomfortable taking on full market-timing risk with their entire investible amount.
+The trade-off shows up in a market that rises steadily without major corrections: SIP underperforms a lumpsum invested on day one, because most of your money enters later, at higher prices, with less time left to compound.
+SIP suits investors without a large surplus right now, or anyone uncomfortable taking on full market-timing risk with their entire investible amount.
 Use the SIP Calculator to project your corpus at different monthly amounts and tenures, and XIRR to measure your actual annualised return once you have multiple months of contributions.

-A lumpsum investment is a single transaction — your entire amount is converted into mutual fund units at one NAV, on one date.
-From that point, the entire sum compounds together, which is why lumpsum investing wins decisively in markets that trend upward without major dips: every rupee has been working since day one.
+A lumpsum investment is a single transaction: your entire amount converts into mutual fund units at one NAV, on one date.
+From that point, the whole sum compounds together, which is why lumpsum investing wins decisively in markets that trend upward without major dips.
+Every rupee has been working since day one.

-The risk is concentration — if the market falls shortly after your lumpsum entry, your entire investment is impacted, with no later instalments at a lower price to average down your cost.
-This is the scenario lumpsum investors fear most: deploying ₹10 lakh the week before a 15% correction, versus a SIP investor who would have bought a portion of those units at the lower post-correction price.
+The risk sits in concentration.
+If the market falls shortly after your lumpsum entry, your entire investment feels it, with no later instalments at a lower price to average down your cost.
+This is the scenario lumpsum investors dread most: deploying ₹10 lakh the week before a 15% correction, versus a SIP investor who'd have bought a portion of those units at the lower post-correction price.

-Lumpsum suits situations where you already have the money sitting idle — a bonus, the maturity proceeds of a fixed deposit, or an inheritance — because keeping it in a savings account earning 3-4% while you "SIP it in" over a year means losing out on market growth during that waiting period, assuming the market doesn't fall.
+Lumpsum suits situations where you already have the money sitting idle, a bonus, the maturity proceeds of a fixed deposit, or an inheritance, because keeping it in a savings account earning 3-4% while you "SIP it in" over a year means missing out on market growth during that waiting period, assuming the market doesn't fall.
 A common compromise for large lumpsum amounts is the Systematic Transfer Plan (STP): park the money in a liquid fund and transfer a fixed amount into equity every month over 6-12 months, blending lumpsum's full deployment with SIP's risk-spreading.
 Use the Lumpsum Calculator to see your one-time investment's projected growth, and the CAGR Calculator to check the annualised return once you exit.

 When to Choose SIP

-Choose SIP if you're investing from monthly salary or other regular income rather than an existing surplus, if you're new to equity markets and want to build the habit of investing without manual effort each month, or if you're uncomfortable with the risk of deploying a large sum right before a potential downturn.
-SIP is also the practical choice when you simply don't have a lump sum available — investing what you can, when you earn it.
+SIP fits when you're investing from monthly salary or other regular income rather than an existing surplus, when you're new to equity markets and want to build the habit of investing without manual effort each month, or when you're uncomfortable with the risk of deploying a large sum right before a potential downturn.
+It's also the practical choice when you simply don't have a lump sum available: you invest what you can, when you earn it.

 When to Choose Lumpsum

-Choose lumpsum if you already have a surplus sitting in a low-yield savings account or fixed deposit and believe the opportunity cost of waiting outweighs the timing risk, especially if your investment horizon is long (7+ years) where short-term volatility matters less.
-Lumpsum also makes sense after a meaningful market correction, when valuations have already adjusted downward and the immediate downside risk is comparatively lower.
+Lumpsum fits when you already have a surplus sitting in a low-yield savings account or fixed deposit and believe the opportunity cost of waiting outweighs the timing risk, especially with a long investment horizon (7+ years) where short-term volatility matters less.
+It also makes sense after a meaningful market correction, when valuations have already adjusted downward and the immediate downside risk is comparatively lower.

 Our Verdict

-For most salaried investors with no existing surplus, SIP is the practical default — it matches how money actually arrives (monthly), removes timing decisions, and builds a long-term habit.
+For most salaried investors with no existing surplus, SIP is the practical default.
+It matches how money actually arrives (monthly), removes timing decisions, and builds a long-term habit.
 For investors sitting on a genuine windfall with a long horizon, lumpsum or a phased STP captures more of the market's upward drift without the discipline burden of multi-year SIP commitments.
-The honest answer for most people is "both" — a standing SIP for ongoing savings, and a separate lumpsum or STP decision whenever a windfall arrives, evaluated on its own terms using the SIP Calculator and Lumpsum Calculator for the specific amount in hand.
+For most people the honest answer is both: a standing SIP for ongoing savings, and a separate lumpsum or STP decision whenever a windfall arrives, weighed on its own terms using the SIP Calculator and Lumpsum Calculator for the specific amount in hand.

 Key Terms